-Munich – the capital city of Bavaria – is located close to the Bavarian Alps and has about 1.3 million inhabitants.
-Accordingly, it is a city of contrasts: Alpine tradition and Mediterranean radiance, art treasures and Oktoberfest, local customs and high-tech, beer gardens and opera.
+Munich is a city of contrasts – the atmosphere of a large city is combined with rural charm: alpine tradition and Mediterranean radiance, art treasures and Oktoberfest, local customs and high-tech innovation, beer gardens and opera.
 This exciting coexistence of seemingly opposing worlds is one of the main features of this city at the edge of the Alps.